rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 ![](img/file-name-encryption.svg)

-The Base64 encoding limits the usable filename length to 176 characters.
+Padding and base64-encoding limit the usable filename length to 175 characters.
 Filenames that are longer than that (longer than 255 characters in Base64-encoded form) use long file name handling, introduced in gocryptfs v0.9.

 Long File Name Handling
 -----------------------

-If the Base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as Linux filesystems do not allow names longer than that.
+If the base64-encoded encrypted name is longer than 255 characters, it cannot be used as the file name on disk, as common Linux filesystems do not allow names longer than that.

 Instead, the encrypted name is hashed, and the file content is stored in